barrettotte/CPP-Lisp/README.md

 # CPP-Lisp

 Screwing around with C++ to learn more about lisp, refresh on a bit of C++, and make a basic lisp interpreter.
-Specifically, this is a Scheme interpreter (a minimalist dialect of lisp).

 I used [Make a Lisp(MAL)](https://github.com/kanaka/mal) as a general guide, but somewhat went off course in implementation.